Alfred Bonnabel High School

+History

 East Jefferson High School had been using "A.M. & P.M. platoon shifts" where the first classes went to school from 6 a.m. until noon, and the second shift went from 12:30 to 6:30.
-In 1973 they started building a new all male school named Alfred T. Bonnabel High.
+In 1973, they started building a new all male school named Alfred T. Bonnabel High.
 Even though it would not be completed until 2 years later, they decided to call the morning shift “Bonnabel” and the afternoon shift “East Jefferson”.
 The following year the two shifts flip-flopped.
 The third year the student that had been using the name “Bonnabel” moved into their new building just north of I-10 between David Dr. and Williams Blvd.
+An addition planned for 1976, called Roger B. Derby High School, was intended to end the splitting of the student bodies.

+In 1975 the East Bank Guide Jefferson Parish Times Advertiser of Metairie, Louisiana reported that racial conflicts resulted in student fighting during the 1974-1975 school year.

+In 2023 the school absorbed a portion of the attendance boundary of the closed Grace King High School.